pybricks/pybricks.github.io/install/spike-mindstorms.md

 You can reinstall the [original firmware][restoring] at any time using [Pybricks Code].

-## Requirements

-* LEGO Education SPIKE Prime/Essential Hub or LEGO MINDSTORMS Robot Inventor Hub.
-* A Windows, Mac, Linux, or Android device.
-* Bluetooth Low Energy (BLE).
-Make sure that Bluetooth is on.

-If you don't have BLE, the coding interface will inform you during the installation step.
-In that case, you can try using a low-cost USB Bluetooth Dongle that supports Bluetooth Low Energy.

-## Installing a compatible browser

-Writing Pybricks programs requires a web browser with web Bluetooth functionality, such as:

-* [Google Chrome]
-* [Microsoft Edge]
-* Chromium

-If you use Linux, enable *Experimental Web Platform features* on the ``chrome://flags/`` page.
-It's already enabled on Windows and Mac.

 ## Installing the Pybricks firmware

 Before you begin, turn the hub off and disconnect the USB cable.
 Follow these steps: